Text2Model: Text-based Model Induction for Zero-shot Image Classification: Our approach

-\subsubsection{Invariance properties of intermediate layers}
+\paragraph{Invariance properties of intermediate layers.}

-Now consider the layer of the downstream classifier that is just before the last layer.
+Considering now the layer of the downstream classifier before the last layer ($w_d$ in Figure \ref{fig:equivariance}a).
+We now show that using an equivariant transformation for the last layer and an invariant transformation for the penultimate layer is sufficient to ensure that the downstream classifier is equivariant to permutation over the descriptions.
 A similar argument holds for earlier (lower) intermediate layers.
-We want the HN to be equivariant to permutations over its inputs by design.
-We now show that using an equivariant transformation for the last layer and an invariant transformation for the penultimate layer is sufficient to ensure that this requirement is met.